Parks & Green Space

 Bristlecone Butterfly Park

-Breathtaking views are natural in Bristlecone, where the gently rolling landscape of this certified butterfly and monarch garden, park, and bluebird habitat unites woodlands of mature hardwoods and native pines
+Breathtaking views are natural in Bristlecone, where the gently rolling landscape of this dedicated monarch garden and bluebird habitat unites woodlands of mature hardwoods and native pines with a unique feature that serves as a central gathering place for neighbors and flighted friends alike.

-with a unique butterfly park that serves as a central gathering place both for neighbors and for bluebirds and butterflies.
-The park has been designated both a Certified Butterfly Park and Certified Monarch Garden by the North American Butterfly Association (NABA).
+Bristlecone’s Butterfly Park has been designated both a Certified Butterfly Park and a Certified Monarch Garden by the North American Butterfly Association (NABA).

 The Meadows Park

-The Meadows Park, which features a lighted walking path, rustic picnic pavilion for community gatherings, and brick fire pit with seating, includes a variety of verdant plants from the Sourthern Living Plant Collection.
-Take in this beautiful community amenity on Monday evenings for “Meadows Monday,” a resident-led weekly social gathering at the park that includes drinks and casual conversation!
-For information on The Meadows and building your dream home there.
+Featuring a lighted walking path, a rustic picnic pavilion for community gatherings, and a brick fire pit with seating, this dedicated neighborhood gathering space includes a variety of verdant plants from the Southern Living Plant Collection.
+Join residents for “Meadows Monday,” a resident-led weekly social gathering at the park, including cocktails and lively conversation.

 HITCHCOCK WOODS